Article by Octavius Black, Co-founder and Exec Chair MindGym. This article originally appeared in People Management, February 2026.

 If it doesn’t reduce transaction cost, cycle time, or management burden, it’s expensive noise.

-There is essential HR, such as flawless payroll, regulatory compliance and employee relations, which will increasingly be delivered through standardisation, automation and a small number of high-quality experts.
-These need to be cost-efficient, disciplined, and boringly reliable.
+There is essential HR such as flawless payroll, regulatory compliance and employee relations, which will increasingly be delivered through standardisation, automation and a small number of high-quality experts.
+These need to be cost efficient, disciplined, and boringly reliable.
 While they are all completely necessary, like IT infrastructure, they aren’t sufficient to merit a seat on the Executive.

 Strategic HR should focus on generating value through five fundamentals, and nothing else.

 1. Performance culture.
-Only excellence is good enough.
+Only excellent is good enough.
 Everyone is selected and supported to deliver to high standards and moved on if they consistently miss.
 Optimise workflow rather than obsessing about organisational structure.
 Think Netflix and Apple.

 2. Leadership and management capability.
-Leaders have the psychological wherewithal to engage, mobilise, and deliver performance and to use the tensions inherent in business (e.g., perform and transform) as a positive force to accelerate impact.
+Leaders have the psychological wherewithal to engage, mobilise, and deliver performance and to use the tensions inherent in business (eg, perform and transform) as a positive force to accelerate impact.

 3. Business transformation acceleration.
 Employees are excited by the strategy and committed to their role in delivering it.
-The cycle of learn, adapt, act, happens faster and faster.
+The cycle of: learn, adapt, act, happens faster and faster.
 People embrace change rather than feeling overwhelmed.

 4. Top talent attraction, assessment and retention – using validated diagnostics to identify which roles are most critical, who is most likely to succeed, and how to get them to join, perform and stay.
 Elite sports teams are built like this.